2amigos/yii2-usuario/docs/installation/mailer.md

 ]
 ```

 Actually, the only thing required is the `fromEmail` value.
+By default this is equal to `supportEmail` from your `params` configs (like yii2-app-advanced template).

 If you look at the code of `Da\User\Factory\MailFactory.php`
 you will easily find the reason why:

 ```php